A History of The Bare Knuckle Fighting Championship (BKFC)

 The Bare Knuckle Boxing Hall of Fame is an organization that honors and celebrates the sport of bare-knuckle boxing.
 The Hall of Fame was founded in 2009 by American historian and author Scott Burt.
 It is located in barns in Belfast, New York, that were once owned by the Greco-Roman wrestling champion and physical culture pioneer William Muldoon.

-In 1889, the heavyweight boxing champion John L. Sullivan, who fought in bare-knuckled fights and trained in these barns under Muldoon’s instruction for his title fight against Jake Kilrain.
+In 1889, the heavyweight boxing champion John L. Sullivan fought in bare-knuckled fights and trained in these barns under Muldoon’s instruction for his title fight against Jake Kilrain.
 The National Police Gazette, a popular newspaper of the day, dubbed the barns “The Mecca of Pugilism” and “Muldoon’s Titan Gymnasium.”

 The Bare Knuckle Boxing Hall of Fame is committed to promoting bare-knuckle boxing as a legitimate sport and works to educate the public about the history, traditions, and benefits of the sport.
 The Hall of Fame also provides support and resources for current and former bare-knuckle boxers and works to grow the sport through events and programs.